SampleEnvironment/SECoP/protocol/issues/076 Interface for Measurable hardware.rst

     Mandatory: Standard SECoP status.
     The module is in ``BUSY`` state while the measurable is acquiring.

-``clear()``
-    Mandatory command: clears/resets accumulated data on this channel.
-    If the hardware allows, this can be called during an acquisition.

 ``preset``
     Optional: a value that, when reached, stops the data acquisition.
     In most cases, this will exist, and at least one channel MUST have